Mama Living Abroad

 Salt: Adds flavor to the pickles.

-Extra seasonings (Optional): Want to add an extra flavor to your onions?
+Extra seasonings (optional): Want to add an extra flavor to your onions?
 You can add a couple of cloves of garlic, bay leaf, dill sprigs, whole black peppercorns, and jalapeños to the mix.

 Pro Tips: